How can Fitbit help me track my temperature?

 From the Today tab in the Fitbit app, tap the Temperature tile .
 A graph of your logged core temperatures appears, as well as a list of your temperature history below.

-- For Sense, swipe left on the graph to switch to your core temperature logs.
+- For Sense and Sense 2, swipe left on the graph to switch to your core temperature logs.

 - Ovulation - Core temperature typically rises during ovulation (source).